gvwilson/sensibleadventures/gleam/gleam.md

 ## Chapter 19 ----------

-The snarly-dog howled in triumph as it leaped at Gleam's leg.
+The clanker howled in triumph as it leaped at Gleam's leg.
 Just as its jaws were about to close on him, an enormous scaly foot swatted it sideways.
 It flew head-over-tail through the air and thudded again the observatory wall.